Bluepr-nt/CICD-Standard/README.md

 # Implementation rules:
   # 1. Tasks MUST call at least one service
   # 2. Tasks MUST produce a result
-  # 3. Tasks results object has 3 sub-objects:
+  # 3. Tasks result object has 3 sub-objects:
-  #       the result code(integer), the execution log artifact (url), the pipeline artifacts (url)
+  #       the result code(integer), the execution log artifact (URL), the pipeline artifacts (URL)

 product_data:
   name: # Name of the product